F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 large domains (e.g., planning delivery routes for all UPS drivers in the U.S. on a given day)*

 The most appropriate algorithm for planning in a very large domain is the algorithm with the best scalability in terms of number of expansions and computational cost (or time).
 Scalability can be determined by examining the slope of the lines in Figures \ref{expansions} and \ref{time}.
 The algorithm with the overall best scalability in terms of both time and number of expansions is the `gb-unmet` and `gb-level` algorithms, however, both algorithms failed to find the optimal path for the largest domain problem, `p4`.
 In terms of algorithms that were able to find the optimal paths for large domains in the least amount of time, I would select the `as-set` algorithm followed closely by the `ucs` algorithm.

+\newpage
 ## Question 3

 *Which algorithm or algorithms would be most appropriate for planning problems where it is important to find only optimal plans?*